7 Things You Need To Know (and Save a Bundle)

 Service highlights: Great rates for large transfers ($1000 USD and above), set up transfers online or over the phone, assigns a dedicated account manager, great support for large transfers for businesses (including transfer strategies to minimize costs in the long term).

 Service lowlights: Focus is premium service and online offering is not as awesome as other top picks here.

 Availability: Great presence in UK, Europe, Australia, New Zealand, and Asia (not available in the US).

 Ideal for: People who’d rather speak to a human while setting up large personal and business transfers.

 Check out our full review of TorFX.

-Unfortunately both are usually expensive for international transfers and the complex fee structures both have makes it hard to figure out exactly what is going on.
+Unfortunately both are usually expensive for international transfers and their complex fee structures make it hard to figure out exactly what is going on.

 However, if you want to save on fees and have access to more receiving countries, currencies, pay out methods and useful extras (like a prepaid debit card, multicurrency wallet, transparent fee structure, phone support for your transfers, etc.), there are some recommended alternative services (above).